-(15) "Energy Conservation Measures Specifications": All energy conservation measures shall meet the installation provisions of the Oregon Department of Energy's Energy Conservation Measure Specifications.
+(15) "Energy Conservation Measures Specifications": All energy conservation measures shall meet the installation provisions of the Energy Office's Energy Conservation Measure Specifications.
 All heating system improvements shall meet the steady state efficiency requirements of these rules.
-All blower door assisted whole house air sealing and duct sealing measures shall meet the specifications of the Oregon Department of Energy's Residential Energy Tax Credit technician certification program.
+All blower door assisted whole house air sealing and duct sealing measures shall meet the specifications of the Energy Office's Residential Energy Tax Credit contractor certification program.
+(16) "Energy Office": The Office of Energy, of the State of Oregon.

-(16) "Finance Charge ": The total of all interest, loan fees, and other charges related to the cost of obtaining credit.
+(17) "Finance Charge ": The total of all interest, loan fees, and other charges related to the cost of obtaining credit.
 This includes any interest on any loan fees financed by the lender.

-(17) "Fuel Oil": Any petroleum product sold by a petroleum supplier for use as a residential heating fuel, including heating oil, propane, butane and kerosene.
+(18) "Fuel Oil": Any petroleum product sold by a petroleum supplier for use as a residential heating fuel, including heating oil, propane, butane and kerosene.

-(18) "Landlord": A dwelling owner who rents his or her dwelling to a tenant.
+(19) "Landlord": A dwelling owner who rents his or her dwelling to a tenant.

-(19) "Lender": Any bank, mortgage company, trust company, savings and loan, or credit union having an office in Oregon.
+(20) "Lender": Any bank, mortgage company, trust company, savings and loan, or credit union having an office in Oregon.

-(20) "Lighting system improvements": Measures which will reduce energy use in the lighting system by at least 25 percent if recommended in the commercial energy audit.
+(21) "Lighting system improvements": Measures which will reduce energy use in the lighting system by at least 25% if recommended in the commercial energy audit.